scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2009-11-06-in-that-moment-i-knew-i-d-be-accused-of-sexual-harassment-again.md

-## In that moment, I knew I’d be accused of sexual harassment again.
+## In that moment, I knew I'd be accused of sexual harassment again.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2009/11/in-that-moment-i-knew-id-be-accused-of-sexual-harassment-again
  * Friday, November 06, 2009